akosiaris/greek-oil-refinery-prices/README.md

 ## Data file description:

-The data exists in 2 formats, JSON and CSV.
+The data exists in 3 formats, JSON, CSV and SQLite.

 **fuels.json**: An example is below.
 For an elasticsearch compatible schema, see schema.json
 ```